jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

             val storedName = storedPerson.map(nameLens) // create this store to map it further

-            // provide some input element in order to modify one property of that person input {
+            // provide an input element in order to modify one property of that person input {
                 value(storedName.data)
                 changes.values() handledBy storedName.update